 Standard Poodles are considered fully grown around two years old but should already reach their full height by six months.

-Despite their bigger size from Miniature Poodles and Toy Poodles, Standard ones are also suitable apartment pets, provided they are given the exercise and attention they deserve.
+Despite their bigger size than Miniature Poodles and Toy Poodles, Standard ones are also suitable apartment pets, provided they are given the exercise and attention they deserve.

 Toy Poodle vs. Standard Poodle